Prediabetes information and (FAQs)

 Conclusion: Knowledge is Key to Prevention

 Congratulations on reaching the end of this in-depth exploration of Borderline Diabetes!
 With knowledge about prediabetes, its causes, symptoms, diagnosis, and preventive measures, you are better equipped to take charge of your health.
-Remember, prevention is always better than cure, and small lifestyle changes can go a long way in safeguarding your well-being.
+Remember, prevention is always better than cure, and minor lifestyle changes can go a long way in safeguarding your well-being.

 If you suspect you have Impaired Glucose Tolerance or have specific health concerns, don’t hesitate to seek guidance from a healthcare professional.
 Your health is in your hands, and by making informed choices, you can set a course toward a healthier and brighter future.
 Let’s spread awareness about Impaired Glucose Tolerance and empower others to take control of their health too!
 Together, we can work towards a world where Impaired Glucose Tolerance becomes a term of the past, and diabetes is preventable through knowledge and proactive action.